How We Work with Co-Trustees

 Kristi: In my experience, it is fairly common but certainly not universal.
 The majority of trusts we administer for LNW clients have a single trustee – one of the LNW trust companies.

 However, LNW has also been a co-trustee for trusts that have existed for several generations.
-As corporate trustee, we bring a depth of experience in administering and interpreting trust documents, investment expertise and tools for estimating the sustainability of the trust under a variety distribution levels.
+As corporate trustee, we bring a depth of experience in administering and interpreting trust documents, investment expertise and tools for estimating the sustainability of the trust under a variety of distribution levels.
 The individual co-trustee adds their understanding of the family’s priorities.

 What are some situations in which a co-trustee might be a good idea?